-R&D tax relief is the government’s way of rewarding businesses that are developing new,
+R&D tax relief is the government’s way of rewarding businesses that are investing in innovation by developing new,

 or improving existing products, processes, services, devices and materials or advancing the state of knowledge in their sector.

 The relevant legislation is located in The Corporation Tax Act 2009.
-Guidance on the meaning of R&D is found in the BIS Guidelines on the Meaning of Research and Development for Tax Purposes.
+Guidance on the meaning of R&D is found in the BEIS Guidelines on the Meaning of Research and Development for Tax Purposes.

 Are you missing out?